Jamie Principle

-Jamie Principle (born 5 July 1960) is an American house music artist and producer born in Chicago, Illinois.
+Jamie Principle (born July 5, 1960) is a versatile music artist and producer born in Chicago, Illinois, with a diverse range of genres, including new wave, post-punk, electronica, and R&B. While house music is one facet of his artistic repertoire, it does not encompass the entirety of his work.
+Jamie's eclectic style reflects a fusion of influences, showcasing his ability to transcend traditional genre boundaries.

 Biography

-Jamie Principle was a pioneer of house music when the genre began in Chicago in the early 1980s.
+Jamie Principle was a pioneer of house music when the genre began in born in Chicago in the early 1980s.
 "Jamie Principle got us all into the music," Marshall Jefferson told i-D in 1986.
 "He was the first one to record house and get played by Frankie Knuckles, but by the time he got a record out (over three years ago) everyone had ripped off all his ideas and were tired of his songs.
 People have got national recognition copying his songs note-for-note, but he hasn't got a deal, and no one has heard of him."